 - Mastering a work’s bass part can aid stability and confidence in performance.

 So how can we overcome these difficulties and encourage your left hand to work properly?
-Once the notes and left hand layout have been properly understood and grasped, then there is the necessity (in my opinion) of working regularly at the bass line.
+Once the notes and left hand layout have been properly understood and grasped, then there is the necessity of working regularly at the bass line.

 Build up your strength gradually and you might be surprised at how strong your left hand will become; eventually functioning as well as the right.
 Once you have practised the above left hand exercise, don’t forget to do the equivalent for the right hand too.
-The wrist should feel ‘free’ at all times and it can help to divide up with exercise into crotchet beats i.e. working on just four semi-quavers at a time.
+The wrist should feel ‘free’ or loose, at all times and it can help to divide up with exercise into crotchet beats, that is, working on just four semi-quavers at a time.

 When you feel both hands are working equally well without any strain or tension, introduce Hanon studies.
 These require the same finger movement in each hand; the left hand must learn to work fluently so not to ‘lag’ behind the right.
 As with all studies, start slowly building up strength and speed.
 It is easier to notice rhythmic or note irregularities or unevenness when hands play exactly the same material.